Michael B Simon: Elucd

 Simon co-founded technology startup Elucd (pronounced e-loo-cid, as in "elucidate"), which launched in 2016 and is based in Brooklyn, New York.
-He serves as CEO of the data analytics firm, which provides cities with an understanding of how citizens feel about their local government.
+He is CEO of the data analytics firm, which provides cities with an understanding of how citizens feel about their local government.
 By early 2018, the company had raised $1 million in a seed round backed by the Y Combinator accelerator, and the Omidyar Network.

 The New York Police Department first approached Simon in 2014 to see if it were possible to measure public approval of local police.
 In 2016, Elucd began developing the underlying technology that became Elucd in collaboration with the NYPD.
 Elucd uses surveys obtained through digital advertisements to measure public perception of safety and police, providing real-time statistics.
 It was introduced by the NYPD in 2017.
 Elucd has also worked with the Chicago Police Department, Grand Rapids Police Department, and South Bend Police Department.